-A prospective multicenter pilot study was performed.
-All consecutive patients \geq 18 years-old who underwent biliary or pancreatic stenting using the new biodegradable Archimedes stent were included in the study.
+Prospective multicenter pilot study.
+All consecutive patients ≥18 years-old who underwent biliary or pancreatic stenting using the new biodegradable Archimedes stent were included.
 There were three biodegradation profiles.
-Technical and clinical success and feasibility and safety were assessed during a pre-established follow-up schedule.
+Technical and clinical success, feasibility and safety were assessed during a pre-established follow-up schedule.